Burnley in Lancashire

 There are a number of country parks near Burnley including Yarrow Valley Country Park, Worden Park, Cuerden Valley Country Park, Witton Country Park, Beacon Fell, Langroyd Country Park, and Wyre Estuary Country Park.

-The area around Burnley boasts some of the best nature reserves including Top Lodge, Longworth Clough, Leighton Moss, Brockholes Nature Reserve, Ball Grove Park, Upper Ball Grove Lodge, and Mere Sands Wood.
+The area around Burnley features a number of interesting nature reserves including Top Lodge, Longworth Clough, Leighton Moss, Brockholes Nature Reserve, Ball Grove Park, Upper Ball Grove Lodge, and Mere Sands Wood.

-There are a number of museums near Burnley including Ribchester Roman Museum, The British Commercial Vehicle Museum, and Harris Museum - Art Gallery and Library Preston.
+There are a several good museums in the Burnley area like Ribchester Roman Museum, The British Commercial Vehicle Museum, and Harris Museum - Art Gallery and Library Preston.

-There are a number of limestone pavements near to Burnley including Warton Crag and Grisedale Wood Limestone Pavement.
+There are a several good limestone pavements in the area around Burnley like Warton Crag and Grisedale Wood Limestone Pavement.

-The area around Burnley boasts some of the best beaches including Blackpool, and Half Moon Bay.
+The area around Burnley features a number of interesting beaches including Blackpool, Half Moon Bay, The Shore (Bolton-le-Sands), and Hest Bank Wharf.

-The area around Burnley boasts some of the best cities including Preston, and Lancaster.
+The area around Burnley features a number of interesting cities including Preston, and Lancaster.

 Burnley History